 Springer Tungsten: The Springer Tungsten Mine ("Springer"), located in Pershing County in northwestern Nevada, was constructed by Utah International Inc. for the General Electric Company ("GE"), and was completed and commissioned in late 1981.
 The facility consists of a 1,000 ton per day ("tpd") electro-pneumatic underground rail mine and a mill facility with crushing, grinding, flotation circuits and an APT (ammonium paratungstate) plant.
-Springer operated for less than a full year in 1982 before being put on care and maintenance by GE, due to low tungsten prices.
+Springer operated for less than a full year in 1982 before being put on care and maintenance by GE.
 Since acquiring Springer in 2006, EMC has spent approximately \$38 million on the facility, specifically on rehabilitation, process improvements, resource exploration, process automation and a mill throughput expansion.
-The necessary federal, state and local permits are predominantly in place, along with an adequate industrial water resource, to restart the facility.